KingEnderBrine/-RoR2-ProperSave/README.md

 # Changelog

+**2.5.1**

+* Fixed an issue where after loading Monsoon run you sometimes didn't get mastery skin.

 **2.5.0**

 * Added mods support.
 Now any other dev can add data they want to be saved from their mods.